ejb231/SyncCore/README.md

 **Keep folders in sync across your machines — automatically, securely, with zero configuration.**

 SyncCore is a peer-to-peer file synchronisation tool with a built-in web dashboard.
 Drop files into a folder on one machine and they appear on all the others.
-Everything is encrypted over TLS, everything runs from a single command.
+Peers authenticate using certificate-pinned signatures (TOFU model), discover each other automatically on the LAN, and all traffic is encrypted over TLS.
+Everything runs from a single command.

 ---